theshadow-minetest/minetest-rand_play-mod/readme.md

-# rand_play 0.001
+# rand_play

-Released under LGPLv2.1 license

-rename directory to rand_play when installing.

 Random background music player

-music is added to the sounds folder with naming convention of sound.1.ogg sound.2.ogg sound.3.ogg etc.
-Of course you can use any name you wish just be sure to set that option in config.lua file. if you want to change the sounds from time to time just add different prefixed names in the sounds folder then change the prefix setting in config.lua.
+Add music to the sounds directory.
+Minetest only accepts ogg format at this time.
+Do not use extra dots/periods in files names.
+It will not read them correctly.
+Add music file names to list.lua according to the format in the examples list.

-It will only randomly select those files named accordingly.
+It will only randomly select those files accordingly.
 See sample files for example naming.

 options in config.lua are commented to explain the use.
 Definitely set them up first before using.

-music included was released under CC by SPCZ
+The batch and shell scripts included can be used to automatically create the list from the files in the sounds folder.
+Or you can add and remove manually.
+Will only play those on the list.

+NOTE: Be careful how much you put into the sounds folder, minetest will load them all.
+A large set of sounds will cause very long loading times for the client.